MichelleMair/medilabo/README.md

 - **Simplified Risk Evaluation Logic:**
   - The `DiabetesRiskEvaluationService` uses a concise filtering method with Java Streams to process notes, avoiding unnecessary iterations.
   - The `TriggerTerms` utility class prevents instantiation, ensuring no redundant object creation.
-- **Disabled Unused Configuration:**
-  - The `DataLoader` classes in both `ms-backend-patient` and `ms-notes` are disabled after initial data insertion to prevent redundant operations on every application startup.

 #### **Optimizing Data Storage**

 - **MongoDB Usage:**
-  - Only essential fields are stored in MongoDB for patients and notes.
+  - Only essential fields are stored.
 Optional fields like `address` and `phoneNumber` are nullable and not mandatory.
   - Efficient querying in `PatientRepository` with methods like `existsByFirstNameAndLastNameAndDateOfBirth` to avoid duplicate patient entries.

-- **Lazy Loading of Data:**
-  - Patient age is calculated on-the-fly using `@Transient` in the `Patient` model, avoiding redundant storage.

 #### **Frontend Optimization**
 - Implemented lazy loading for Angular modules to minimize resource consumption.